 The full form of VAT is Value Added Tax.

-VAT stands for Value Added Tax is an indirect consumption tax imposed on the purchase of Goods and Services.
-We can generally define it as the value of tax accessed addition to the products.
+It is an indirect consumption tax imposed on the purchase of Goods and Services.
+It is generally defined as the value of tax accessed addition to the products.

-Let us understand the concept of Sale Tax with the help of Small Example illustrating the Chain of Sale Tax of Factory to the Consumer.
+Let us understand the concept of Sale Tax with the help of a Small Example illustrating the Chain of Sale Tax of the Factory to the Consumer.